 Note - The Thermographic camera has a Live View feature, available by using the Phantom Manager mobile app on an iOS or Android device.
-See the Phantom Manager Mobile App section of this guide for more details.

 To use the Live View feature, connect to the sensor using the Node Config option on the Main Menu.